 While all schools have subjects like physical training, music and dance as subjects in their school curriculum, not many parents realize how important it is for their children to take these subjects seriously.
 Often, sport events and other competitions unrelated to books and studies are frowned upon by parents.
 Research has shown that participating in extra curricular activities can impart many desirable skills in a child.
-Looking at a healthy balance between these activities and studies is the key point one should keep in mind.
+Looking at a healthy balance between these activities and studies is the this link key point one should keep in mind.
 Parents who are cynical about encouraging their children in sports, drama and similar other activities would be delighted to know that many premier colleges prefer admitting students who have achieved much in extracurricular activities.
 It shows that a child has some real skills and not just bookish knowledge.

 Take a look at some of the definite benefits of taking part in school club programs: